Things You Should Know When Going on a Guided Tour to Nuuksio National Park with Me

 My service is for a day trip to Nuuksio National Park and it has a relaxed schedule on my part.
 If you have other things planned for the same day, we will of course go by your schedule.

 Even though the schedule is relaxed, there are limits to our stay in the national park.
 One of the limiting factors is the amount of food we have with us.
 My service includes a lunch and snacks, and also the drinking water and hot drinks.
-With these, I recommend staying in the forest for 6 hours at most, considering there’s also 2 hours of driving to the national park and back and some preparing, meaning the whole duration from your hotel to back to your hotel would be 8 hours.
-We can stretch it a bit, but if you want to stay longer than that, you should mention it in your wishes on the booking page, or ask me for a special day before making a booking.
+With these, we can stay in the forest for around 10 hours at most, considering there’s also 1 to 2 hours of driving to the national park and back and some preparing, meaning the whole duration from your hotel to back to your hotel would be 11 to 12 hours at longest.

 As a minimum for use of my service I recommend having at least 3 hours.
 If you have 3 hours or less, you should contact me for ideas of what to do, if you want to see Finnish nature.

 This is an example of your schedule for the day: